-Dalhousie University has an institutional dataverse hosted on the Scholars Portal site.
-Dataverse is a publically accessible data repository platform, that allows researchers to deposit and share research data openly with anyone in the world.
-The Dataverse Project is open source research data repository software developed by the Institute for Quantitative Social Sciences (IQSS) at Harvard University.
+Dalhousie University's Dataverse is hosted on the Borealis website.
+Borealis is a publicly accessible data repository platform, that allows researchers to deposit and share research data openly with anyone in the world.
+Borealis uses source research data repository software developed by the Institute for Quantitative Social Sciences (IQSS) at Harvard University.
 Borealis is hosted on Canadian servers located in Toronto, Ontario.
 More information about the technology behind Borealis is available on the Borealis website.

 What are some benefits of using Borealis?